slusarz/dovecot-fts-flatcurve/README.md

 #### fts_flatcurve_substring_search

-* Default: `yes`
+* Default: `no`
 * Value: boolean (`yes` or `no`)

 If enabled, allows substring searches (RFC 3501 compliant).
-However, this requires significant additional storage space, so substring searches can be disabled, if necessary.
+However, this requires significant additional storage space.
+Most users today expect "Google-like" behavior, which is prefix searching, so substring searching is arguably not the modern expected behavior anyway.
+Therefore, even though it is not strictly RFC compliant, prefix (non-substring) searching is enabled by default.

 ### FTS-Flatcurve Plugin Settings Example